kusoroadeolu/ASTronaut/README.md

 ## Diff Comparison

-This was mainly added just for fun it honestly serves no concrete purpose in this project like my other features but it seemed fun to add, so I added it.
+This was mainly added just for fun it honestly serves no concrete purpose in this project.
+It seemed fun to add without scope creep, so I added it.

 ### What this does
 It basically allows you to compare you to compare changes/diffs between two snippets i.e. comparing(the snippet we're comparing), comparingTo(the snippet we're comparing against).